 I originally planned to take the ferry from Phuket, Thailand to Langkawi, Malaysia.
 After some thought, I realized the family just wasn’t going to be up for a full day on the ferry and we found extremely inexpensive flights from Krabi to Penang.
 A new plan was hatched based on the deals we found.
 I know you are wondering, “So how did you get to Langkawi?”

 Our Christmas holiday in Scotland would not be complete without a stupendous meal to go along with all of the great memories we’ve had while in Edinburgh.
 We were fortunate to eat at Kyloe Restaurant & Grill, and let me tell you it was definitely memorable.

-When traveling within Europe, we do our best to travel with carry on luggage only.
+When traveling within Europe, we do our best to travel with lightweight cabin luggage only.
 This allows us to use some of the low-cost flights we find using Skyscanner, which typically charge extra for any checked bags.
 Most airlines allow you one carry on item and one personal item.
 Of course those sizes can vary slightly depending on the airline.
 After our 1 year of nomadic travel and homeschool, we are pretty much experts at packing lightly.